 - Sugar– yes, I know, I said sugar, don’t freak out, I’ll explain later

 - A Scoby– you can buy one, have a friend give you one, or make your own.
 More on that later

 - Rubber Bands

-You can also save yourself time and hassle and just buy a Kombucha starter kit.
+You can also save yourself time and hassle and just buying a Kombucha starter kit.
 Here are some great options:

 Let me stop and say something here.
 If you are making homemade kombucha, I am going to assume you give a crap about your health so please buy organic tea and sugar and use some filtered water for the love of God.
 This stuff matters.
 Love you.

-Then, take out the tea bags and add in 3/4 cups of Organic Cane Sugar.
+Then, take out the tea bags and add in 3/4 cup of Organic Cane Sugar.

 Ok, let’s stop here for a second.
 You might be thinking I am crazy.
 The sugar-free, keto blogger has gone insane.

 But, hold up for a minute.
-Let me explain why we use sugar to brew kombucha.
+Let me explain why we use sugar in brewing kombucha.
 The bacteria needs something to eat, hence, sugar!
 The SCOBY will eat most of the sugar so no worries about breaking ketosis or raising your blood sugar.
-Unless you are adding in more sugar in the second ferment, you don’t need to worry about using sugar.
+Unless you are adding more sugar in the second ferment, you don’t need to worry about using sugar.

 No sugar, no kombucha, got it?
 Ok, glad we got that cleared up.